-Health Care and Financial Powers of Attorney in Naperville
+Health Care and Financial Powers of Attorney in Yorkville and Oswego IL

 Planning for a possible future incapacitation is an important part of any person’s estate plan.
 No one knows what the future may hold, and should you become unable to make your own decisions about your finances or your health, it is important that you designate a trusted surrogate to make them for you.
 At Robertson Legal Group, LLC, we help clients think through these decisions and draft the necessary legal documentation to ensure your rights and interests are protected no matter what the future brings.

-Powers of Attorney for Health Care in Naperville
+Powers of Attorney for Health Care in Yorkville

 Making your wishes known about how your health care decisions are made and by whom is critically important.
 There are two primary documents that handle these matters as part of an estate plan.
 They include: